The Gennie on the Ship

 As I could multi-task, I could do my search while considering Superboy's dilemma.

-"Monitor two."
-I point, not turning, feeding the data concerning the planet, 'Steel',
+I was feeding the data mentioned concerning the planet, 'Steel', where the Gennie Fems come from.

 Rumours, gossip, mag blurbs, audio/vids; my favourite is a blurb which calls it

-Superboys are sterile, Supergirls can transmit their perfect genes.
-Footnote;
+The Superboys born there are sterile.
+The Supergirls can transmit their perfect genes.

 I don't know how long it took Superboy to digest, and organise, but at some point